+Additional Information

-Additional Information Upon the closing of Alaris' initial contribution to Labstat, Alaris also made the Labstat ULC Loan.
-In addition, in connection with our contribution to Labstat, Alaris has also entered into a commitment letter with an affiliate of Labstat pursuant to which Alaris will, upon the satisfaction of certain conditions, Ioan the affiliate the Additional Labstat Loan.
-If this Ioan is made, it must be repaid within ninety (90) days of the advance date and may be repaid in cash or, through a series of transactions, may be repaid in additional Labstat Preferred Units.
-In April 2013, we entered into the Labstat Credit Agreement, pursuant to which Alaris agreed to Ioan Labstat up to \$4.6 million (increased to \$5.6 in November 2013) bearing interest at a rate of seven (7%).
-This credit facility matures in June 2015 and all amounts payable are to be repaid on maturity in either cash or additional Labstat Preferred Units.
+Upon the closing of Alaris' initial contribution to Labstat, Alaris also made the Labstat ULC Loan.
+In addition, in connection with our contribution to Labstat, Alaris has also entered into a commitment letter with an affiliate of Labstat pursuant to which Alaris will, upon the satisfaction of certain conditions, loan the affiliate the Additional Labstat Loan.
+If this loan is made, it must be repaid within ninety (90) days of the advance date and may be repaid in cash or, through a series of transactions, may be repaid in additional Labstat Preferred Units.
+In April 2013, we entered into the Labstat Credit Agreement, pursuant to which Alaris agreed to loan Labstat up to \$4.6 million (increased to \$5.7 in November 2013) bearing interest at a rate of seven (7%).
+See "Our Current Partners - Labstat - Contribution Summary" for further information on the repayment of the Labstat Loan.
 Any additional Labstat Preferred Units acquired by us pursuant to the foregoing will entitle Alaris to receive an additional preferred distribution calculated in accordance with a pre-determined formula.

 In January 2013, we made two \$3 million loans by way of the First LMS Note and the Second LMS Note both bear interest at the rate of 8% per annum.
 The First LMS Note matured on December 31, 2013 and was repaid through the issuance of additional LMS Preferred Units entitling Alaris to an additional annual distribution.
-The Second LMS Note matures on June 30, 2014 and is repayable in cash.
+The Second LMS Note was repaid in cash during fiscal 2014.

 During 2012 we loaned KMH \$2.5 million by way of a promissory note and in 2013 we loaned KMH an addition \$1.0 million by way of a second promissory note.
-Both notes bear interest at a rate of 8.5% per annum and are expected to be repaid in cash or additional KMH Units on or before June 30, 2014.
+See "Our Current Partners - KMH - Contribution Summary" for more information on these loans.